What role does our industry play?

 Who has the authority to enforce the inspection requirements of NFPA 80 and NFPA 101?

-With continued authority, Authorities Having Jurisdiction (AHJs) will confirm that the inspections occurred by reviewing the documentation and verifying that the necessary corrective actions were taken to repair assemblies that were found to have deficiencies.
+Authorities Having Jurisdiction (AHJs) confirm that inspections have occurred by reviewing the documentation and verifying that the necessary corrective actions were taken to repair assemblies that were found to have deficiencies.
 AHJs rely on the expertise of industry personnel to correctly perform and document the inspections of egress and fire door assemblies.

 Who is responsible for the maintenance and care of the door assemblies?

 Responsibility for the maintenance and care of door assemblies rests solidly on the shoulders of the building owners.
 The role of the inspector is to record and report the condition of the door assemblies to the owner.
 Owners will have to decide if, when, and what corrective actions will be taken; otherwise they will run the risk of being cited for violations by the AHJ.